lazyvar/threadpool/README.md

 futures along with thread id.
 Each future stores the task and its data, a conditional variable to flag when it is done executing, its status, and reference to the pool it is contained in.

-I avoid deadlocks by making every function call for the lock and release it after its use.
-I use no semaphores and only one mutex.
-This keeps it simple although it seems inefficient.
-It is necessary because every function reads and writes from the queues in every call.
-I'm sure there are some parts in my code where the lock isn't necessary, but I take the precaution to reduce bugs.
-This also ensures that there are no race conditions.
-There does not seem to cause any reduction in speed up as my results compare well to the benchmark and the rest of the class.

 A worker thread's flow goes like this: It first encounters a while loop that determine if it should be sleeping or not.
 A worker thread should be sleeping if the global queue is empty, its worker queue is empty, and all other worker queue's are empty.
 This is determined in the